uperl/Archive-Libarchive/README.md

 Note that the call to [read\_data\_skip](https://metacpan.org/pod/Archive::Libarchive::API#read_data_skip) here is not actually necessary, since
 [Archive::Libarchive](https://metacpan.org/pod/Archive::Libarchive) will invoke it automatically if you request the next header without reading the data for the last entry.

+The module [Archive::Libarchive::Peek](https://metacpan.org/pod/Archive::Libarchive::Peek) also provides similar functionality to this example in a simple, less powerful interface.

 ## List contents of archive stored in memory